8 Momentum equation

 \[ \begin{align} \frac{\partial\left(\rho\mathbf{v}\right)}{\partial t} + \nabla p + \nabla\cdot\Pi - \rho\mathbf{g} = 0.\tag{8.15}\label{eq:momentum_flux_form} \end{align} \]

-For the divergence of $\Pi$ follows
+For the divergence of $\Pi$, it follows

 \[ \begin{align} \left(\nabla\cdot\Pi\right)_i &= \sum_{j = 1}^3\frac{\partial}{\partial x_j}\left(\rho v_iv_j\right) = \sum_{j = 1}^3v_iv_j\frac{\partial\rho}{\partial x_j} + \rho v_j\frac{\partial v_i}{\partial x_j} + \rho v_i\frac{\partial v_j}{\partial x_j}\nonumber\\ &= v_i\mathbf{v}\cdot\nabla\rho + \rho\left(\mathbf{v}\cdot\nabla\right)v_i +\rho v_i\nabla\cdot\mathbf{v}, \end{align} \]